 Kim grew up in Virginia Beach and graduated from Kellam High School in 1987.
-After graduation, Kim enrolled as a part-time student at Tidewater Community College and was hired as a full time legal secretary by a small firm in Virginia Beach.
+After graduation, Kim enrolled as a part-time student at Tidewater Community College and was hired as a full-time legal secretary by a small firm in Virginia Beach.
 Finding the work interesting, Kim enrolled in a paralegal program and earned her paralegal certification in 1999.
-While working at the small firm for almost two decades, Kim’s work focused primarily on family law, bankruptcy, and collections.
-At the end of 2005, with the impending birth of her third child, she left the work force to become a stay-at-home mom.
+While working at a small firm for almost two decades, Kim’s work focused primarily on family law, bankruptcy, and collections.
+At the end of 2005, with the impending birth of her third child, she left the workforce to become a stay-at-home mom.

 While not working, Kim enjoys spending time with her husband, daughters and their two Chihuahuas.
 She loves reading, the beach, and watching her children play soccer.